MarySeph/My-Neocities/04 crafts/2024XmasPresents.md

 - O: Allegro, Tango, color 8/6 Blanco.
 - P: Lily's Sugar and Creme, The Original, color White.
 - Q: Allegro, Vals, 8/12 color Turquesa.
-- N:Allegro, Vals, 8/12 color Blanco.
+- N: Allegro, Vals, 8/12 color Blanco.

 ### Notes:
 The final project, good grief!
 Even after all of these, I still had a good chunk left!
 I just winged this one, testing for size.
 It's palm sized and I have a strand long enough to feel substantial but not enough to do something with it so I'm putting that in the stuffing stash.